azizHakim/rag-chatapp/README.md

 2. llama_index, for indexing related news articles.
 3. Selenium, for scrapping news articles.

-### How it works
-1. During startup, llama_index reads and stores PDF documents from the `data/` folder into a vector store.
-2. Upon a user's question, up to three relevant articles are fetched from financial times and added to the existing vector store.
-3. With each subsequent question, the index nodes based on user inputs are updated according to the current question.
-If no article data is found, the corresponding nodes are set to "blank."
-This approach ensures that the chatbot maintains context to provide answers, and when no relevant articles can be retrieved, the default context in the `data/` folder is utilized for responding.
-4. The `get_article_data` function runs on separate threads for each article to reduce scraping time, enhancing the user experience.
+### Future work
-5. We have implemented "context" as the `chat_mode`, and future exploration of other [chat modes](https://docs.llamaindex.ai/en/stable/module_guides/deploying/chat_engines/usage_pattern.html#configuring-a-chat-engine) can be considered based on specific requirements.
+1. We have implemented "context" as the `chat_mode`, and future exploration of other [chat modes](https://docs.llamaindex.ai/en/stable/module_guides/deploying/chat_engines/usage_pattern.html#configuring-a-chat-engine) can be considered based on specific requirements.
+2. Evaluate and optimize RAG for better retrival.